Ratified May 21st , 1992

 Section 4.
 Election of President

 At the first meeting of the senate the officers will be elected from the members of the senate.
-The area left vacant by the senator elected president will be filled by the at-large senator position.
+The area left vacant by the senators elected president, vice presidents, and treasurer will be filled by the at-large senator position.

 Section 5.
 Elections and Term of Office

-The Executive Committee members, Past President excluded, shall be nominated and elected by the Senate body during the last general meeting of the academic year. (see Bylaw I, Section 4).
-Terms shall be one year, with a suggested minimum of two consecutive terms.
+The Executive Committee members, Past President excluded, shall be nominated and elected by the Senate body during the last general meeting of the academic year by the newest elected board (see Bylaw I, Section 4).
+Terms shall be one year with a suggested minimum/maximum of two consecutive terms.